al3xandr3/al3xandr3.github.io/_posts/2008-01-14-visualizing-data-processing-ruby.md

-learn at first, for example on how to include java libraries, no biggie, but I had also a type conversion issue when i tried to refactor the code at some point, i guess its because of the java type's, that jruby guys hide and convert automatically … but most likelly its because of my inexperience with jruby…
+learn at first, for example on how to include java libraries, no biggie, but I had also a type conversion issue when i tried to refactor the code at some point, i guess its because of the java type's, that jruby guys hide and convert automatically ... but most likelly its because of my inexperience with jruby...

 I've used version 1.0 of jruby, i think is a great work that jruby guys have done, making accessible to ruby community all the millions of java libraries